NY fines liquid nicotine makers for not child-proofing packages

-NEW YORK (Reuters) - New York has fined four makers of liquid nicotine used in electronic cigarettes over packaging that was too easy for children to open, in violation of a law enacted last year after a toddler died from ingesting the substance, the state’s top prosecutor said on Tuesday.
+NEW YORK, June 23 (Reuters) - New York has fined four makers of liquid nicotine used in electronic cigarettes over packaging that was too easy for children to open, in violation of a law enacted last year after a toddler died from ingesting the substance, the state’s top prosecutor said on Tuesday.

 New York Attorney General Eric Schneiderman announced a settlement with four companies selling liquid nicotine products online and in brick and mortar stores in New York.